emmajane/gitforteams/lessons/06-branches/README.md

 try to merge them.
 Decide ahead of time which of the two branches you want to keep the changes from.

+Add the same error (which generates a merge conflict) to two different branches, and bring them both up-to-date with rebasing.
+You should only have to resolve the first merge conflict.

 ### Summary

+- `git config --global rerere.enabled true`

 - `git checkout -b one`
 - (edit the readme title)